-CRDC offers two scholarships for students: Postgraduate Scholarships, and Summer and Honours Scholarships; and supports Travel Grants, Scientific Exchanges and the ABARES Science and Innovation Awards
+CRDC offers two scholarships for students, Postgraduate Scholarships and Summer and Honours Scholarships; and supports Travel Grants, Scientific Exchanges and the ABARES Science and Innovation Awards

 When funding is available, CRDC provides Postgraduate Scholarships to postgraduate (masters or PhD) students to assist with the completion of an industry-specific project.
 These projects may relate to any field of cotton-research related to CRDC’s Strategic RD&E Plan.

 The Postgraduate Scholarships are valued at approximately $40,000 pa, which includes a student stipend of $34,000 pa (inclusive of an APA or other funding) and an operating budget of $6,000 pa.
 Operating can be increased dependent on the project.

 To be eligible for a CRDC postgraduate full scholarship or top up of an APA scholarship, candidates must:

 - Be an Australian citizen or permanent resident